webbjj/clustertools/docs/source/index.rst

 * Allow for stars to be tagged as members of different subpopulations for the study of multiple populations

 * More analysis features that are comparable to standard techniques used by observers

+* Include options for planetary systems around individual stars

+* A simulation class that reads in all timesteps of a simulation